1. Monitoring bracelet (house arrest)

 - the suffering of the sentenced person cannot exceed their degree of guilt (every case is different and you shouldn't suffer more than you deserve for what you've done)

-- the degree of damage to society has to be considered (the judge should think about the harmfulness of your crime in a broader perspective - some crimes are harmful the society as a whole more than others)
+- the degree of damage to society has to be considered (the judge should think about the harmfulness of your crime in a broader perspective - some crimes are harmful to the society more than others)

 - the penalty should fulfill preventive and educational purposes, as well as shape the legal awareness of society (the penalty should deter you from committing a crime again and teach others that wrongful acts like yours will always be punished).

-As you've probably noticed, the criteria mentioned above are quite general and vague, but they are not the only things that have to be considered - the judge will also have to take into account: the motivation and manner of acting of the sentenced person, type and degree of breach of duties, type and size of negative consequences of the crime, features and personal conditions of the sentenced person. the manner of living before committing the crime and the behaviour afterwards, the attempts at redressing damage (making amends with the wronged person).
+As you've probably noticed, the criteria mentioned above are quite general and vague but they are not the only things that have to be considered - the judge will also take into account: the motivation and manner of acting of the sentenced person, the type and degree of breach of duties, the type and size of negative consequences of the crime, features and personal conditions of the sentenced person, the attempts at redressing damage (making amends with the wronged person).
 All these things can be established based on the witnesses' testimonies, various documents and very often a pre-sentence report made by a probation officer, who visits the accused person at home, talks to their family and neighbours and describes that person's general conduct in the past and at present.

 5. Drink driving under Polish Law (DUI in Poland)

-I guess it doesn't matter where you live, but if you've be drinking & driving you'll face some serious consequences, when caught.
-According to Polish criminal law, driving under the influence can be either a misdemeanor (a minor offence) or a crime, depending on the level of alcohol in your blood or in your exhaled breath.
+It goes without saying that if you have been drinking & driving you'll face some serious consequences, when caught.
+According to Polish criminal law driving under the influence can either be a misdemeanor (a minor offence) or a crime, depending on the concentrationof alcohol in your blood or exhaled breath.

-1. If the concentration of alcohol in your blood is in the range of 0,2-0,5 per mille or 0,1-0,25 mg/dm3 in the exhaled breath, you'll be guilty of a misdemeanor called condition indicating consumption of alcohol.
+1. If the concentration of alcohol in your blood is in the range of 0,2-0,5 per mille or 0,1-0,25 mg/dm3 in exhaled breath, you'll be guilty of a misdemeanor called 'condition indicating consumption of alcohol'.
 If caught, the court may sentence you to arrest (5-30 days) or a fine (PLN 50-5000).
-In practice, I haven't heard about anybody being arrested for drink driving, if it's a midemeanor.
-Unfortunately, the court is obliged impose on you a ban on driving, which may last from 6 months to 3 years, there's no way you can avoid it.
+The court is also obliged to impose a ban on driving which may last from 6 months to 3 years, there's no way you can avoid it.

-2. If the alcohol content in your blood exceeds 0.5 per mille or 0.25 mg/dm3 in the exhaled breath, you'll be guilty of a crime called drunk driving (=the law assumes you were drunk when driving).
+2. If the alcohol content in your blood exceeds 0.5 per mille or 0.25 mg/dm3 in exhaled breath, you'll be guilty of a crime called drunk driving (=the law assumes you were drunk when driving).
 If caught, you can expecct the following: a fine (theoretically it can be even a million zloty, but usually it's a few thousand zloty), the penalty of restriction of freedom of up to 2 years (usually community work) or up to 2 years in prison.
-The court will either choose on of those punishments or two of them (e.g. a fine and 6 months in prison suspended for 2 years), the severity of the punishment will depend on the content of alcohol and other circumstances of the drink driving (driving at night/during the day/in rush hours/ the distance driven etc.).
-Obviously, that's not it.
+The court can impose one of these punishments or two of them (e.g. a fine and 6 months in prison suspended for 2 years).
+The severity of the punishment will depend on the content of alcohol and other circumstances (e.g. driving at night/during the day/in rush hours/ the distance driven etc.).
 The most painful consequence for most drivers is the ban on driving which, in case of a crime, is minimum 3 years.
-In Polish reality it means that when the ban is over, you'll need to take the driving test again.
-On top of that, anyone guilty od drink driving will have to pay a penalty payment of minimum PLN 5000 (it could be even PLN 6000, but in practice it's usually PLN 5000-10 000).
+In reality it means that when the ban is over, you'll need to take the driving test again.
+On top of that, anyone guilty od drink driving will have to pay a penalty payment of minimum PLN 5000 (it could be even PLN 60 000, but in practice it's usually PLN 5000-10 000).